 Article 13(5) Health Claims

 The office of the FSAI has closed due to COVID-19.
-Any Article 13(5) dossier received after 26/03/2020 may experience a delay in processing.
-We advise that you contact email@example.com if you plan to submit an application during this period.
+Any Article 13(5) or Article 14 dossiers received after 26/03/2020 will be processed electronically as a temporary solution.
+We advise that you contact firstname.lastname@example.org if you plan to submit an application during this period for further guidance.
 We apologise for this inconvenience, but this is out of our control.

 These are health claims based on newly developed scientific evidence and/or applications which include a request for the protection of proprietary data